technoquill/dto-core/README.md

 - 🧱 Full support for nested DTOs (recursive)
 - 🧪 Property type validation and class-level error tracking
 - ⚡ `make()` method (recommended) for flexible and different modes using, or `new DTOClass()` for strict using
-- ⚡ `toArray()` method converts the current object instance into an array representation
+- 🛠️ `toArray()` method converts the current object instance into an array representation
 - 🧩 `Closure` support for lazy-loaded properties
 - 🔧 `debug()` method with full structural output
 - 📤 Framework-agnostic — works with pure PHP classes
+- 🔩 Optimized for PHP 8.2+
+- ⚙️ Compatible with Symfony 6.4, Laravel 10+, and modern typed PHP codebases.

 ---